ryanwspears/MinMMO/minmmo/docs/admin-portal-guide.md

 1. **Install dependencies** – Run `npm install` from the repository root.
 Node.js 18 or newer is recommended for the bundled Vite tooling.
 2. **Launch the admin portal** – Start the dev server with `npm run dev` and open [`http://localhost:5173/admin.html`](http://localhost:5173/admin.html) in your browser.
 The main game client remains available at `index.html` if you need to spot-check changes in play.
-3. **Persisting changes** – The CMS reads and writes to the browser's `localStorage`.
-Saving keeps the latest validated configuration locally, exporting downloads the same payload as JSON, and importing merges a JSON file back into `localStorage`.
-Reloading discards in-memory edits and reloads what is stored in the browser.
+3. **Persisting changes** - The CMS now reads and writes through the game API backed by PostgreSQL.
+Saving pushes the validated configuration to the server, exporting downloads the same payload as JSON, importing posts a JSON file back through the API, and Reload fetches the canonical copy from the database.

-> **Tip:** Always export a JSON backup before clearing site data or switching devices so you can restore your custom content quickly.
+> **Tip:** Export a JSON backup before major edits so you can quickly recover if a migration or deployment overwrites the database.

 ## Toolbar workflow

 The toolbar at the top of the portal controls persistence and navigation:

-- **Save** – Validates every tab, repairs shape issues, and writes the sanitized configuration to `localStorage`.
+- **Save** - Validates every tab, repairs shape issues, and writes the sanitized configuration to PostgreSQL through the API.
 The button is disabled while any validation errors remain.
-- **Export JSON** – Downloads the current in-memory configuration as `game-config.json`.
+- **Export JSON** - Downloads the current in-memory configuration as `game-config.json`.
 Use this for version control check-ins or for sharing presets.
-- **Import JSON** – Uploads a JSON file, runs it through the same validation/repair pipeline, then replaces the active configuration and stored copy.
+- **Import JSON** - Uploads a JSON file, runs it through the same validation/repair pipeline, then posts the sanitized payload to the server before updating the UI.
 You will see a confirmation message near the toolbar once import completes.
-- **Reload** – Restores the configuration that is currently stored in `localStorage`, discarding unsaved edits in the form.
+- **Reload** - Fetches the configuration that is currently stored in PostgreSQL, discarding unsaved edits in the form.
 - **Tab buttons** – Switch between Skills, Items, Classes, Statuses, Enemies, NPCs, Balance, and World Data.
 The active tab name is bolded.

 Whenever the validator finds an issue, a red banner appears with the message **"Resolve validation errors before saving."** Field-level messages appear directly under the offending inputs so you can fix the exact problems (missing IDs, invalid numbers, malformed JSON, etc.).